Horbenkodev/hugo-blog/content/posts/retail-business-goes-mobile-how-to-create-a-good-retail-app/index.md

 publishDate: 2018-03-01T00:00:00.000Z
 image: retail-app.jpg
 og_image: retail-app.jpg
-description: It's mind-blowing!
-A couple of years ago they said that the number of smartphones exceeded the number of toothbrushes - fact or fiction, who knows, and now… we've already got a mobile app for electric toothbrushes.
-Why do you think that apps are being created left, right and center?
-Because everyone and their mom seem to be smartphone holics.
+description: Smartphones may have outnumbered toothbrushes, and now there’s an app for electric toothbrushes.
+With smartphone addiction on the rise, apps are being created everywhere.
 promote:
   promote: false
 top: false